Cloud-SPAN/nerc-metagenomics05-binning/_episodes/03-Functional-annotation.md

 Prokka has been pre-installed on our instance and we can access the help documentation using
 ~~~
+cd ~/cs_course/analysis/
+mkdir prokka
+cd prokka
 prokka -h
 ~~~
 {: .bash}

-From this we can build our command.
+From this we can build our basic command.
 ~~~
 prokka --outdir mydir --prefix mygenome contigs.fa
 ~~~
-{: .bash}
+{: .output}

-We need to run prokka for each of our six MAGs.
 Prokka produces multiple different file types which you can see in the table below.
-We are mainly interested in `.faa` and `.txt` but many of the other files are useful for
+We are mainly interested in `.faa` and `.txt` but many of the other files are useful for submission to different databases.

 | Suffix | Description of file contents                       |
 |--------|----------------------------------------------------|